COVID and Practice:

 Do my clients and I have to wear a face covering or non-medical mask during in-person therapy appointments?

 A face covering (a cloth or non-medical mask) must be worn in situations where physical distancing is not possible.
-This obligation comes from the Operational Requirements for Health Sector Restart Document, which is part of the Chief Medical Officer of Health’s Directive #2, and so applies to all regulated health professionals.

 Please see page 6: